rails/rails/guides/source/testing.md

 #### Creating Articles System Test

-Now let's test the flow for creating a new article in our blog.
+Now you can test the flow for creating a new article.

 ```ruby
 test "should create Article" do